See also How to Start Seedlings Indoors

 For Complete Seed Starting Instructions…

 Please visit the chapter I wrote for Farm to Table Through the Year.
 My chapter is May and I give step by step instructions for starting seedlings inside and hardening them off.
-You can also find more info about this e-book on my Freebies page.

 But, I digress.
 Yesterday I planted seeds for the following: ‘Lancelot’ leeks, bunching onions, ‘Yellow of Parma’ storage onions, and ‘Copra’ storage onions.
 They have been watered in, labeled, and tucked into recycled ‘mini-greenhouses’ on a seed starting mat in the basement.
 Now I must wait for them to sprout and grow a bit before I transplant them into larger pots and move them to the greenhouse.
 I’ll harden them off and plant them out in rows when our temps remain above freezing for a bit.